 Here’s how it works…

 For every six pieces of content shared via social media:

 should be pieces of content from your influencer target that are also

-piece should be original, educational content that you have created.
+- One should be original, educational content that you have created

 2. Provide Value With

 Webinars or Facebook Live Chats

 Webinars are a great tool for businesses to promote their

 expertise, provide valuable information to their audience, make important

 announcements, and gather new potential customers.